-In this paper, we study the $\mathbb R$-realizability, where the input matroid is given with all bases (maximal independent sets).
+In this paper, we study the $\mathbb R$-realizability, where the input matroid is given with all base, that is, maximal independent sets.
 This would seem unconventional at first glimpse, especially for those familiar with matroid theory.
 We would like to address the subtleties around our problem setting.

 \paragraph{Types of encodings.} For matroids, three possible descriptions are examined in the literature, namely an explicit description of sets, a description via an oracle, and a succinct description with a matrix.